tamld/IaC/Promox/terraform/clone-vm-static-ip/README.md

 + Setup config VM with Ansible
  + Update, upgrade
  + Install other packages by scripts
+> [!NOTE] There are some missing files that you can not reach due to sensetive information.
+To suit your settings, follow my template file instead
 ## 2. Folder stucture
 ```bash
 ├── README.md